ishine/jtubespeech/README.md

 You can then copy the Channel ID from the web elements and proceed to add it into the text file.

 ## Get Video ID from Channel ID
-To read in the Channel ID text file, with all the target channel ID, and output all the Video ID of the channels into another text file.
+To read in the Channel ID text file that has all the target channel IDs, and output all the Video IDs of the channels into another text file.

-#### Arguments
+#### Arguments - `get_video_id.py`
 `channel_id`: (str) the input channel .txt filepath with all the target Channel IDs
 `video_id`: (str) the output video .txt filepath with all the Video IDs in the channel
 `is_limit`: [optional] (bool) to check if there is a limit to the scrape per channel